elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/object-methods.md

 ---

-### What is the difference between “THIS” in a function in (strict mode) and (non-strict mode)?
+### What is the difference between "THIS" in a function in (strict mode) and (non-strict mode)?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In strict mode, “this” returns undefined and in non-strict mode it returns global window.
+  <div><strong>Interview Response:</strong> In strict mode, "this" returns undefined, and in the non-strict mode, it returns the global window.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Strict Mode<br /><br />